-John Distin (1798-1863), the former keyed bugle player, traveled with his four sons George Frederick (1817-1848), Henry John (1818-1903), William Alfred (1822-1879) and Theodore (1823-1893) performed on brass instruments as The Celebrated Distin Family.
-John Distin was regarded as a virtuoso key bugle performer and had shared a concert with the famous violinist Nikolai Paganini. (see more about Distin in ROMANTICISM I, OTHER INSTRUMENT FAMILYS and later here in ROMANTICISM III under INSTRUMENT MAKING IN ENGLAND).
+John Distin (1798-1863), a former keyed bugle player, traveled with his four sons George Frederick (1817-1848), Henry John (1818-1903), William Alfred (1822-1879) and Theodore (1823-1893) performing on brass instruments as The Celebrated Distin Family.
+John Distin was regarded as a virtuoso key bugle performer and had shared a concert with the famous violinist Nikolai Paganini. (see more about Distin in ROMANTICISM I, 7 OTHER INSTRUMENT FAMILIES and later here in ROMANTICISM III, 17 under INSTRUMENT MAKING IN ENGLAND).